20 Mar The National Disability Insurance Scheme (NDIS) and how a Psychologist fits within the NDIS?

 How Positive Wellbeing Psychology can help?

-At Positive Wellbeing Psychology, we are a boutique psychology practice located in the Inner-Eastern suburbs of Melbourne consisting of registered psychologists.
-One of our services offered by our warm and compassionate psychologists is to support clients plan-managed or self-managed under the NDIS.
-Our focus is to help individuals under the NDIS, with capacity building and improving their daily living skills.
-Read more about our NDIS support at Positive Wellbeing Psychology by clicking here.
+At Positive Wellbeing Psychology, we are a Melbourne psychology practice nestled in the inner-eastern suburb of Malvern.
+One of our services offered by our warm and compassionate psychologists is to support self-managed NDIS participants.
+Our primary focus is to provide comprehensive support to individuals under the NDIS, aimed at enhancing their mood, fostering social engagement within local communities, and facilitating the improvement of daily living skills.
+We have a special interest in supporting individuals in achieving their NDIS treatment goals.

 About the Author: Emily Burton

-Positive Wellbeing Psychology is a boutique private practice situated in a heritage building within Auburn Village shopping precinct in Hawthorn within the Inner South Eastern suburb of Melbourne.
-Our trained psychologists provide a combination of in person consulting and online focused psychological support Australia wide.
+Positive Wellbeing Psychology is a Melbourne psychology practice located in the inner-eastern suburb of Malvern.
+Our trained psychologists provide a combination of in-person consulting and online psychological support across Australia.